deansher/Cy/README.md

 like how chess software shows references to published games which have proceeded from the current board position or from a potential line of play.

-From a linguistic perspective, Staque aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
+From a linguistic perspective, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 Essentially, every function implicitly runs in an ST monad (Haskell's "state transformer"), with language support for vars (variables) in that monad.
 Instead of the IO monad, real-world effects are implemented as actors called "components".
-Primitive IO operations are implemented underneath the Staque platform (in JavaScript) and wrapped in components.
+Primitive IO operations are implemented underneath the Cy platform (in JavaScript) and wrapped in components.

 Control-flow monads (such as Maybe or List) can be implemented for use in "for" statements.
 So can any other kind of monad other than IO, but the built-in support for stateful effects through